tlc76/openhab2-addons/addons/binding/org.openhab.binding.ebus/README.md

 - **Slave Address** _(slaveAddress)_ (required)
 Slave address of this node as HEX value like `FF`

-Advanced settings:
+**Advanced settings:**

 - **eBUS Master Address** _(masterAddress)_
 Master address of this node as HEX value like `FF`.
-Usually does not have to be set.
-Calculated on the basis of the slave address.
+In general, this value must not be set, since this value is calculated on the basis of the slave address.

 - **Accept for master address** _(filterAcceptMaster)_
 Accept telegrams for master address, default is `false`